swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 However, matching `(x: Int, repeat each T, z: String)` against `(x: Int, Double, Float, z: String)` leaves you with `repeat each T` vs `Double, Float`, which succeeds with `T := {Double, Float}`, because the labels match exactly in the common prefix and suffix, and no labels remain once we get to Case 1 above.

-#### Single-element pack substitution

-If a parameter pack `each T` is substituted with a single element, the parenthesis around `(repeat each T)` are unwrapped to produce the element type as a scalar instead of a one-element tuple type.

-For example, the following substitutions both produce the element type `Int`:
-- Substituting `each T := {Int}` into `(repeat each T)`.
-- Substituting `each T := {}` into `(Int, repeat each T)`.

-Though unwrapping single-element tuples complicates type matching, surfacing single-element tuples in the programming model would icnrease the surface area of the language.
-One-element tuples would need to be manually unrwapped with `.0` or pattern matching in order to make use of their contents.
-This unwrapping would clutter up code.

 ### Member type parameter packs

-If a type parameter pack `T` is subject to a protocol conformance requirement `P`, and `P` declares an associated type `A`, then `T.A` is a valid pattern type for a pack expansion type, called a _member type parameter pack_.
+If a type parameter pack `each T` is subject to a protocol conformance requirement `P`, and `P` declares an associated type `A`, then `(each T).A` is a valid pattern type for a pack expansion type, called a _member type parameter pack_.

 Under substitution, a member type parameter pack projects the associated type from each element of the replacement type pack.